Ayrton3712/cg-learning-hub/README.md

 The graphics pipeline presents several learning challenges:

-- **Abstract concepts** — Understanding how vertices and mathematical functions translate to pixels on screen requires mental models that are hard to build without visual feedback.
+- **Abstract concepts**.
+Understanding how vertices and mathematical functions translate to pixels on screen requires mental models that are hard to build without visual feedback.
-- **Cognitive load** — Tracking multiple simultaneous transformations (modeling, viewing, projection, rasterization) makes it difficult to understand each step individually.
+- **Cognitive load**.
+Tracking multiple simultaneous transformations (modeling, viewing, projection, rasterization) makes it difficult to understand each step individually.
-- **Disconnected theory and practice** — Textbooks and lectures rarely allow experimentation with live parameters.
+- **Disconnected theory and practice**.
+Textbooks and lectures rarely allow experimentation with live parameters.

 This simulator addresses all three by: